wondergrandma/BDS_DATABASE/README.md

 Application was build using external library Pyinstaller using `$ pip3 install pyinstaller` and for building `$ pyinstaller main_gui.py`

+SSH key:

+SSH key for Github was generated using terminal and `$ ssh-keygen -t rsa -b 2048 -C "emali"`.

 ## External libraries